 - a.
 A properly filed claim stops the running of the SOL when it is received by any organization or activity of the DOD or the U.S. Armed Services.
 Placing a claim in the mail does not constitute filing.
 The first Army claims office that receives the claim will date, time stamp, and initial the claim as of the date the claim was initially received "on post," not by the claims office.
 If initially received close to the SOL's expiration date by an organization or activity that does not have a claims office, claims personnel will discover and record in the file the date of original receipt. - b.
-The ACO or CPO that first receives the claim will enter the claim in both the database and claims journal, and number the
+The ACO or CPO that first receives the claim will enter the claim in both the database and claims journal, and number the claim.

-- claim.
 The claim will bear this number throughout the claims process.
 Upon transfer, a new number will not be assigned by the receiving office. - c.
 The claim will be transferred if the claim incident arose in another ACO's geographic area; the receiving ACO will use the claims number originally assigned. - d.
 NAF claims that relate to claims determined cognizable under chapter 12 will be marked with the symbol "NAF" immediately following the claimant's name, to preclude erroneous payment from appropriated funds (APF).
-This symbol will also be included in the subject line of all correspondence. - e.
-Upon receipt, copies of the claims will be furnished as follows: - (1) To USARCS, if the amount claimed exceeds \$25,000, or \$50, 000 per incident. - (2) To the appropriate MTF Commander; MEDCOM, ATTN: MCHO-CL-Q, 2050 North Road, Fort Sam Houston, Texas 78234-6000; and Department of Legal Medicine, Armed Forces Institute of Pathology (AFIP), 6803 Colesville Road, Metro Plaza, Suite 860, Silver Spring, Maryland 20910-9813, if it is a medical malpractice claim. - (3) To HQ, Army Air Force Exchange Service (AAFES), ATTN: FA-I, P.O.
-Box 65048, Dallas, Texas 75265-6428, if the claim is against AAFES. - (4) To Army Central Insurance Fund, ATTN: CFSG-RM-I, Room 1256, 2461 Eisenhower, Alexandria, Virginia 22331-0501, if the claim involves a NAFI, including a recreational user or FCCP.
-See chapter 12. - f.
+This symbol will also be included in the subject line of all correspondence.

+- e.
+Upon receipt, copies of the claims will be furnished as follows: - (1) To USARCS, if the amount claimed exceeds \$25,000, or \$50,000 per incident.
+However, if the claim arises under the FTCA or AMCSA, only furnish copies if the amount claimed exceeds \$50,000, or \$100,000 per incident. - (2) To the appropriate MTF Commander; MEDCOM, ATTN: MCHO-CL-Q, 2050 North Road, Fort Sam Houston, Texas 78234-6000; and Department of Legal Medicine, Armed Forces Institute of Pathology (AFIP), 6803 Colesville Road, Metro Plaza, Suite 860, Silver Spring, Maryland 20910-9813, if it is a medical malpractice claim. - (3) To HQ, Army Air Force Exchange Service (AAFES), ATTN: FA-I, P.O.
+Box 65048, Dallas, Texas 75265-6428, if the claim is against AAFES. - (4) To Army Central Insurance Fund, ATTN: CFSG-RM-I, Room 1256, 2461 Eisenhower Avenue, Alexandria, Virginia 22331-0501, if the claim involves a NAFI, including a recreational user or FCCP.
+(See chap 12.) - f.
 ACOs or CPOs will furnish a copy of any medical or dental malpractice claim to the MTF or dental treatment facility commander and advise the commander of all subsequent actions.
-The commander will be assisted in his or her responsibility to complete DD Form 2526 (Case Abstract).
+The commander will be assisted in his or her responsibility to complete DD Form 2526 (Case Abstract for Malpractice Claims).